mozhewen/superhelix/README.md

 # superhelix

-Draw a superhelix by analytical and numerical methods
+Draw a superhelix using analytical and numerical methods

 ## Results